python/cpython/Doc/library/sqlite3.rst

 In addition, any pending transaction is implicitly committed in :meth:`~Cursor.executescript`, before execution of the given SQL script.
 No other implicit transaction handling is performed.
+Use the :meth:`~Connection.commit` and :meth:`~Connection.rollback` method
+to respectively commit and roll back pending transactions.

 You can control which kind of ``BEGIN`` statements ``sqlite3`` implicitly executes via the :attr:`isolation_level` connection attribute.

-The ``sqlite3`` module lets the user choose bypass its transaction handling, by setting :attr:`isolation_level` to :const:`None`.
+The ``sqlite3`` module lets the user bypass its transaction handling by setting :attr:`isolation_level` to :const:`None`.
 This leaves the underlying SQLite library in autocommit mode, but also allows the user to perform any transaction handling using explicit SQL